-Did you know that 1 in 4 mobile visitors leave a landing page if it takes more than four seconds to load?
-Now, let’s try a quick experiment and count to four.
+Did you know that over half of mobile users abandon sites that take over 3 seconds to load?
+Now, let’s try a quick experiment and count to three.

 These days, everyone has a story or content to spread.
 Whether it’s a food blog or the latest brand launch, people are constantly surrounded by new pieces of content.
 But what makes your content matter?
 Stand out?
 Cut through all the copy clutter that we are exposed to every day?

 The foundation of good marketing copywriting is storytelling, but the two are not mutually dependent.
 The word “storytelling” actually speaks for itself.
 It is about telling stories, and being able to engage your audience, or to make something more clear.
 Photos, pictures, graphs, and videos really elevate the storytelling as well.
 Storytelling is all about painting the picture, setting the scene, and taking the reader on a journey.